grotius-cnc/stable/README.md

 sudo dpkg -i glade-gnome_3.8.0-0ubuntu6_amd64.deb

+Sometimes the terminal say's you have to fix broken packages : type : sudo apt --fix-broken install

 Or you can also install files with Synaptic Package Manager.

 How i installed a brand new pc today 15 September 2018 :